 Our story begins in 1906, when both Moore & Liberty Telephone and Griggs County Telephone Companies were established in the rural communities of Enderlin and Cooperstown, ND.
 Now known as MLGC, we are a fourth-generation, FAMILY owned Rural Local Exchange Carrier (RLEC) which started with a switchboard and a telephone hanging on the wall that was cranked by hand.

-Today MLGC can deliver ultra-high-speed broadband services, TV, telephone and advanced business services to our customers using a 100% Fiber Optic Network to connect our RURAL North Dakota exchanges of Cooperstown, McHenry, Finley, Binford, Enderlin, Sheldon, Kindred, Leonard, Davenport and the developments of Amber Plains and Round Hill in Fargo, ND to the world.
+Today MLGC can deliver ultra-high-speed broadband services, TV, telephone and advanced business services to our customers using a 100% Fiber Optic Network to connect our RURAL North Dakota communities of Cooperstown, McHenry, Finley, Binford, Enderlin, Sheldon, Kindred, Leonard, Davenport, South Fargo – Amber Plains and Round Hill developments, and Golden Lake – rural Hatton to the world.

 Over the decades and as the communications world changes, one thing remains constant – our COMMITMENT to provide the best technologies and services at competitive rates.
-MLGC’s most recent ventures include providing fiber optics to Golden Lake near Hatton, ND and the city of Leonard.
+MLGC’s most recent ventures include providing fiber optic service to the rural areas of Horace, South Fargo, Kindred, Davenport, Mapleton, and Hickson.

 In an era of exploding technology, our goal is to continue to deliver FUTURE technologies that make our rural communities in North Dakota vibrant places in which to live and do business in with a skilled and experienced TEAM who live in the same communities we serve.
 We are your LOCAL provider who prides itself on its unmatched customer service with a ‘small-town’ touch.